 HUD regulations require certain tenant obligations to be incorporated into the lease.
 Violations of such regulatory obligations are considered to be serious or repeated violations of the lease and grounds for termination.
-Incidents of actual or threatened domestic violence, dating violence, sexual assault, stalking, or human trafficking may not be construed as serious or repeated violations of the lease by the victim or threatened victim [24 CFR 5.2005(c)(1)].
+Incidents of actual or threatened domestic violence, dating violence, sexual assault, or stalking, or human trafficking may not be construed as serious or repeated violations of the lease by the victim or threatened victim of such violence or stalking [24 CFR 5.2005(c)(1)].